 Press the graham cracker crust mixture into your springform pan and pre-bake for 10 minutes.

 Use These 7 Ingredients in the Filling

-- Block Cream Cheese: Use four 8-ounce blocks (2 lbs. total) of full-fat cream cheese.
-Make sure you’re buying the blocks of cream cheese and not cream cheese spread, which has higher water content.
+- Brick Cream Cheese: Use 32 ounces of full-fat brick cream cheese.
+Make sure you’re buying the bricks of cream cheese and not cream cheese spread, which has higher water content.

 - Dark Brown Sugar: Light brown sugar is fine if you can’t find dark—it’s not going to ruin your cheesecake—but the flavor won’t be as pronounced.
 The difference between them is the molasses content: dark brown sugar has nearly twice the amount of molasses as light brown.

 - Sour Cream: Makes for a smooth and velvety texture, and gives it that lightly tangy flavor.
 Without it, you’ll just be eating… baked cream cheese.

 - Vanilla: Pure vanilla extract adds flavor, especially homemade vanilla extract!

 - Lemon Juice: While it’s optional, the lemon juice serves to brighten up the cheesecake’s overall flavor.
 It won’t make it taste like a lemon cheesecake.
 You can use orange juice instead of lemon—works so well in this pecan cheesecake.